DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/2/world6.md

 "Yeah, it is the end."

 There was human very close to him.
-Alfreya was trampling over Code Holder under his feet.
+Alfreyja was trampling over Code Holder under his feet.
 And in Kai's hand was no sword, not to mention gun or knife.

 [You...?]